SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-libraries.md

 ### React Bootstrap Component

 We will import Button from react-bootstrap such that we get pre-styled buttons without much effort.
-Alter the App.js file to reflect code below:
+Alter the App.jsx file to reflect code below:

 ```jsx
 import logo from "./logo.svg";